ossf/criticality_score/docs/design/milestone_1.md

 The general process for collecting signals will do the following:

-* Initialize all the collectors
+* Initialize all the sources
 * For each repository URL
     * Gather basic data about the repository (e.g. stars, has it moved, urls)
         * It may have been removed, in which case the repository can be